 (4) Any other entity consisting wholly or partially of one or more foreign governments or foreign governmental entities.

-General purpose equipment means equipment which is not limited to research, medical, scientific or other technical activities.
+General purpose equipment means equipment that is not limited to research, medical, scientific, or other technical activities.
 Examples include office equipment and furnishings, modular offices, telephone networks, information technology equipment and systems, air conditioning equipment, reproduction and printing equipment, and motor vehicles.
 See also the definitions of equipment and special purpose equipment in this section.

-Generally accepted accounting principles (GAAP) has the meaning specified in accounting standards issued by the GASB and the FASB.
+Generally accepted accounting principles (GAAP) has the meaning specified in accounting standards issued by the Government Accounting Standards Board (GASB) and the Financial Accounting Standards Board (FASB).

-Generally accepted government auditing standards (GAGAS), also known as the Yellow Book, means generally accepted government auditing standards issued by the Comptroller General of the United States, which are applicable to financial audits.
+Generally accepted government auditing standards (GAGAS), also known as the Yellow Book, means generally accepted government auditing standards issued by the Comptroller General of the United States, which apply to financial audits.

-Grant agreement means a legal instrument of financial assistance between a Federal awarding agency or pass-through entity and a non-Federal entity that, consistent with 31 U.S.C.
+Grant agreement or grant means a legal instrument of financial assistance between a Federal agency and a recipient or between a pass-through entity and a subrecipient, consistent with 31 U.S.C.
 6302, 6304:

-(1) Is used to enter into a relationship the principal purpose of which is to transfer anything of value to carry out a public purpose authorized by a law of the United States (see 31 U.S.C.
-6101(3)); and not to acquire property or services for the Federal awarding agency or pass-through entity's direct benefit or use;
+(1) Is used to enter into a relationship, the principal purpose of which is to transfer anything of value to carry out a public purpose authorized by a law of the United States (see 31 U.S.C.
+6101(3)); and not to acquire property or services for the Federal agency or pass-through entity's direct benefit or use;

-(2) Is distinguished from a cooperative agreement in that it does not provide for substantial involvement of the Federal awarding agency in carrying out the activity contemplated by the Federal award.
+(2) Is distinguished from a cooperative agreement in that it does not provide for substantial involvement of the Federal agency in carrying out the activity contemplated by the Federal award.

 (3) Does not include an agreement that provides only: